What is Chinese Herb Therapy?

 Why Study Chinese Herbal Medicine?

 Many people are drawn to learning about Chinese Herb Therapy through their desire to treating patients with holistic methods, which help them optimize their health without relying entirely on pharmacological medicines.
-People find this to be both personally and professional rewarding, and some of the major benefits you could expect to enjoy from this career path include:
+People find this to be both personally and professionally rewarding, and some of the major benefits you could expect to enjoy from massage therapy career path include:

 Flexibility in scheduling